 Fishing lures have been used by humans for centuries, and early Egyptians and Chinese anglers made lures from bronze and bone.
 Artificial baits first appeared around the 17th century when anglers crafted much of their own equipment.

 By the 18th century, bait shops became more common and sold bait typically made of tin.
 As time went on, artificial bait became more advanced and more lifelike – materials including rubber, silk, quill, and celluloid were used and painted to resemble small prey.

-As lure making became more sophisticated, segmented lures became the new fashionable thing as they could move just like a real fish.
-In 1878 the Gregory’s Eclipse Cleopatra bait was developed, a jointed hollow lure made from nickel which may have been inspired by fish-shaped jewelry made by Dutch silversmiths.
+As lure-making became more sophisticated, segmented lures became the new fashionable thing as they could move just like a real fish.
+In 1878 Gregory’s Eclipse Cleopatra bait was developed, a jointed hollow lure made from nickel which may have been inspired by fish-shaped jewelry made by Dutch silversmiths.

 Segmented jerk baits are typically long, thin lures that move in an erratic, jerky fashion in the water.
 This movement can simulate a fish in distress which attracts larger predators.
 Their minnow-like shape allows anglers to fish in shallow waters, creeks, rocky or obstructed areas like ledges and cliffs, dockside, and grass and sand flats.
 Different jerk baits can feature lips or bills, similar to crankbait but smaller in size.

 Created by elite saltwater angler Captain C.A.
 Richardson, the Z-Man’s soft DarterZ jerk bait features a long, thin segmented body made from durable and non-toxic ElaZtech® to withstand bite after bite, even in saltwater.
 Hook slots on the dorsal fin and belly allow for easy rigging.